kdoore/1335GitBook/project-2-design-using-2d-pshape-array-lerpcolor-processing-transform-functions.md

 ```

 ###Step 4: Use Rotate, Translate, Scale to display ShapeMatrix across other Regions.
 Within these functions, the canvas is transformed prior to calling the displayShapeMatrix code above.
 An example of using Rotate and Scale is shown for creating a ShapeMatrix in Region2.
-Similar functions should be created for Region3 and Region4
+Similar functions should be created for Region3 and Region4 - See [Transforms](/transforms-for-position-rotation-scale-of-shapematrix-elements.md) for more examples

 ```java